markus7017/myfiles/shelly/READMEbeta.md

 - **re-discover things**
 - the channel/item linkage should be restored automatically
 - verify the linked channels, maybe the are new ones and in rare cases I rename channels for consistency.

+### Binding does not start (does not show status=active), doesn't show up

+Sometimes there are left-overs when removing bindings.
+In this case try to

+- stop OH
+- run "openhab-cli clean-cache"
+- start OH wait a while until fully initialized
+- open OH console, run "feature:install openhab-transport-coap"
+- copy jar to addons folder
+- run bundle:list on the OH console and make sure, Shelly binding shows up with status active

 ## Additional Notes